aetperf/aetperf.github.io/_posts/2019-10-23-Some-cool-open-source-Python-packages-for-Machine-Learning-Ep-3.md

 * [Hyperopt](https://github.com/hyperopt/hyperopt) - a library for serial and parallel optimization over awkward search spaces, which may include real-valued, discrete, and conditional dimensions.
 * [ray[tune]](https://github.com/ray-project/ray) - a library for hyperparameter tuning at any scale.
-* [MLBox](https://github.com/AxeldeRomblay/MLBox) - a powerful Automated Machine Learning python library.
+* [MLBox](https://github.com/AxeldeRomblay/MLBox) - a powerful Automated Machine Learning library.
 * [Chocolate](https://github.com/AIworx-Labs/chocolate) - a completely asynchronous hyperparameter optimisation framework relying solely on a database to share information between workers.
 * [ATM](https://github.com/HDI-Project/ATM) - a multi-tenant, multi-data system for automated machine learning (model selection and tuning).
 * [HpBandSter](https://github.com/automl/HpBandSter) - a distributed Hyperband implementation on Steroids.
-* [SHERPA](https://github.com/sherpa-ai/sherpa) - a Python library for hyperparameter tuning of machine learning models.
+* [SHERPA](https://github.com/sherpa-ai/sherpa) - a library for hyperparameter tuning of machine learning models.
 * [HyperparameterHunter](https://github.com/HunterMcGushion/hyperparameter_hunter) - automatically save and learn from Experiment results, leading to long-term, persistent optimization that remembers all your tests.

 ## Experimentation frameworks and tools